Are your female hormones sabotaging your weight loss?

-Are you struggling to lose weight even though it seems like you’re doing everything right?
-Although the key to weight loss really is a simple math equation, there may be other factors playing the villain in your weight loss story.
+Are you struggling to lose weight despite doing all the right things?
+Although the key to weight loss seems to be a simple maths equation, there may be other factors that might be playing the villain in your fitness journey.

 Why can hormones affect weight loss?

-As we know, hormones play a large role in many vital functions within the body including our ability to maintain muscle, lose body fat and how we experience stress and hunger, and when there is a hormonal imbalance it becomes infinitely harder to lose weight.
-If you are stuck in a weight-loss plateau, don’t worry!
-Hormones are not the be all and end all for weight loss, there is still hope!
-As long as your food quality and calorie intake are prioritised, then you will reap the benefits associated with a healthy diet whilst creating the ideal environment for optimal hormone production.
+As we know, hormones support many vital functions within the body, including our ability to maintain muscle, lose body fat, and experience stress and hunger.
+Therefore, when a hormonal imbalance occurs, it becomes considerably harder to lose weight.
+But don’t worry if your progress has plateaued, hormones are not the be-all and end-all for weight loss.
+Remember to prioritise your food quality and calorie intake to reap the benefits of a healthy diet and create an environment for optimal hormone production.

-The most important factor when weight loss is the goal is calorie balance.
-Your calorie balance is the number of calories you consume (food and drink) compared to the number of calories you burn every day.
-If this amount is LESS than the number of calories you burn in a day, this means you are in a calorie deficit: the KEY component for weight loss.
-Fat loss is generally a longer process for women compared to men but as with any long-term goal, consistency and adherence will always be at the core.
+Calorie balance is the most critical factor in losing weight.
+Calorie balance is the number of calories you consume daily (food and drink) compared to the number of calories you burn.
+If this amount is less than that which you burn, you are in a calorie deficit: the key component for weight loss.
+Fat loss is generally a more protracted process for women compared to men, but as with any long-term goal, consistency and adherence will always be at the core.

-The main offenders in women include the sex hormones (oestrogen and progesterone), cortisol and the thyroid hormones.
-Within this article, I am going to explain how these hormones are potentially sabotaging your weight loss efforts, how to overcome these and increase your chances of dieting success!
+In this article, I’m going to explain how these hormones are potentially sabotaging your weight loss efforts, and how to overcome them to increase your chances of dieting success!

 Oestrogen & Progesterone

 Oestrogen and progesterone are the primary female sex hormones and play essential roles in the regulation of appetite, eating behaviours and energy metabolism.
-The balance between these hormones (oestrogen to progesterone) can have an impact on fat loss and health, with high oestrogen causing symptoms of PMS, weight gain and fatigue.
+The balance between these hormones can have an impact on fat loss and health, with high oestrogen causing PMS symptoms, weight gain, and fatigue.

-Although a natural fluctuation, hormone imbalances are also seen during the menstrual cycle and is an unavoidable topic when discussing weight loss in females.
-Women tend to eat significantly more calories during the luteal phase (~2013 kcal) compared to the follicular phase (~1790 kcal) reflecting the effects of progesterone on the thyroid hormone and consequently appetite .
-The increase in appetite and hunger in the luteal phase may mean starting a diet will be A LOT harder, so it may be a wise option to start in the follicular phase.
+Although a natural occurrence, hormone fluctuations during the menstrual also affect weight loss in females.
+Women tend to eat significantly more calories during the luteal phase (the days leading up to your period) compared to the follicular phase (starting on the first day of your period) , reflecting the effects of progesterone on the thyroid hormone and consequently the appetite .
+The increase in hunger in the luteal phase means starting a diet may be a lot harder, so perhaps begin in the follicular phase.

-The natural fluctuation in sex hormones isn’t something we can directly control, but we CAN control the food we eat and the lifestyle choices we make.
-By implementing the steps at the bottom of this article, we can begin to control the potential hormonal imbalances caused by diet, lifestyle and exogenous oestrogens.
+The natural fluctuation in sex hormones isn’t something we can directly control, but we can control the food we eat and the lifestyle choices we make.
+By implementing the steps listed below, we can begin to control the potential hormonal imbalances caused by diet, lifestyle, and exogenous oestrogens.

 Another source of weight loss resistance is stress.
-The stress hormone cortisol is released from the adrenal glands in response to both physical and psychological stress.
-Acute stress is necessary for survival and adaptation as a human being, however, when this stress becomes a chronic state of being then we need to take action.
+The adrenal glands, located above the kidneys, release the hormone cortisol in response to both physical and psychological stress.
+Acute stress is necessary for survival and adaptation as a human being; however, when this stress becomes a chronic state of being, we need to take action.

-When we experience chronic stress, cortisol levels become excessively elevated which leads to suppressed immune function, increased appetite , abdominal weight gain and obesity and muscle loss.
-Stressful thoughts also activate metabolic pathways that may cause changes in insulin levels leading to weight gain.
-So it is essential we find ways to manage our stress whether that is improving our sleep, taking more time to yourself through meditation and doing activities you enjoy.
+When we experience chronic stress, cortisol levels become excessively elevated, which leads to suppressed immune function, increased appetite , abdominal weight gain , and muscle loss.
+Stressful thoughts also activate metabolic pathways that may cause changes in insulin levels , leading to weight gain.
+So, it is essential to find ways to manage our stress, whether that is through improving our sleep, meditation, or activities we enjoy.

-How to maximise dieting success and minimise hormonal imbalances
+How do I maximise dieting success and minimise hormonal imbalances?

-Hormones will always play a part in fat loss but by implementing the simple steps below you will be able to optimise your health and lifestyle for weight loss, weight maintenance as well as hormonal balance.
+Hormones will always play a part in fat loss, but by implementing the simple steps below, you will be able to optimise your health for weight loss, weight maintenance, and hormonal balance.

 1. Improve Your Diet

-Following a well-balanced diet focusing on unprocessed produce, lean protein sources, whole grains and plenty of fruit and vegetables will improve health, encourage hormone production and reduce the risk of disease prevention [6, 7].
-You can find my five tips on how a good diet can improve a hormone imbalance here.
+Following a well-balanced diet focusing on unprocessed produce, lean protein sources, whole grains, and plenty of fruit and vegetables will improve health, encourage hormone production, and reduce the risk of disease prevention [6, 7].
+You can find my five tips on how a proper diet can improve a hormone imbalance here.

 2. Reduce Exposure To Exogenous Oestrogens

-Hormonal imbalances may also be affected by our exposure to exogenous oestrogens, so including cruciferous vegetables such as broccoli, cauliflower, kale and collard greens may help to balance the body’s levels of oestrogen [8, 9].
-My previous article on exogenous oestrogens discusses the effects of exogenous oestrogens and what you can do to reduce your exposure to these chemicals.
+Hormonal imbalances may also be affected by our exposure to exogenous oestrogens.
+Eating cruciferous vegetables such as broccoli, cauliflower, kale, and collard greens may help balance the body's oestrogen [8, 9].
+My previous article on exogenous oestrogens discusses the effects of exogenous oestrogens and what you can do to reduce exposure to these chemicals.

 3. Move Daily

-Incorporating regular physical activity and exercise will not only help with regulating calorie balance and weight control, but it also reduces stress, your risk of hypertension, diabetes, cardiovascular disease and improves your quality of life .
-Being inactive and sedentary leads increased levels of circulating oestrogen causing a hormonal imbalance, making weight loss even harder.
+Regular physical activity will not only help with regulating calorie balance and weight control but will also reduce stress, risk of hypertension, diabetes, cardiovascular disease, and improve quality of life .
+Being inactive and sedentary leads to increased circulating oestrogen , causing a hormonal imbalance and making weight loss even harder.

-When it comes to health, finding ways to help manage stress that can be incorporated into your routine is fundamental to living a balanced life.
-Incorporating activities such as meditation and yoga may seem peculiar for some of you but has shown to improve anxiety, depression and pain , as well as decreased physiological markers of stress including cortisol, blood pressure and heart rate .
+Incorporating stress management into your routine is fundamental to living a balanced life.
+Activities such as meditation and yoga may not be for everyone, but have studies have shown them to improve anxiety, depression, and pain , as well as decreasing physiological markers of stress, including cortisol, blood pressure, and heart rate .

 5. Sleep Well

-Prioritising sleep will do wonders for healthy cortisol secretion and weight loss, with studies linking poor sleep quality with increased hunger and cravings leading to a higher daily calorie intake .
+Prioritising sleep will do wonders for healthy cortisol secretion and weight loss.
+Studies link poor sleep quality with increased hunger and cravings, leading to a higher daily calorie intake .

 Barr, S. I. (1995).
 Energy intakes are higher during the luteal phase of ovulatory menstrual cycles.
 American Journal of Clinical Nutrition, 61(1), 39-43.